2019-2020 Fees (in US dollars)

-Candidates who are eligible to retake the LSAT would pay $190 through the registration period for the July 2019 LSAT which ends June 4, 2019.
-Candidates would pay $200 beginning with the registration period for the September 2019 LSAT (May 16 through August 1, 2019).
+Beginning with the registration period for the September 2019 LSAT, candidates would pay $200.
 That price is good through the registration period for the April 2020 test.
 There is no discount for not taking LSAT Writing, but if you have already provided a writing sample, it is not necessary to do so again.

 What would it cost if I only wanted to take LSAT Writing and not the multiple-choice portion again?

 Candidates only need one writing sample posted to their account for a law school report to be released to the school(s) to which they apply.
 Candidates who wish to retake LSAT Writing can do so for $15 per writing sample.
 They may retake LSAT Writing up to three times total per testing year, and no more than five times within five years, with the deadline for the April 2020 test being the last time one can register for standalone LSAT Writing.